 Using mass spectrometry, the researchers employed a panel of 49 childhood ALL cell lines to perform in-depth proteome measurements, RNA sequencing, high-throughput drug screening, and fusion gene analyses.
 They built a web-based platform that allows anyone to browse and analyze the data.
 They ran analyses that combined different data sets and helped them better comprehend biological distinctions.
 They ran tests to profile the mechanisms of the most effective medications on the screen.
 They carried out validation tests to have a better understanding of pharmacological processes.

-According to Rozbeh Jafari, a researcher at the Department of Oncology-Pathology and the paper’s senior author, “we will further validate the results in the dataset with the highest potential for future clinical benefit.”
+According to Rozbeh Jafari, a researcher at the Department of Oncology-Pathology and the paper’s senior author,” the researchers will further validate the results in the dataset with the highest potential for future clinical benefit.”
 The researchers want to expand the number of juvenile leukemia subtypes represented in the dataset, as well as to characterize the drug sensitivity and biological mechanism findings in clinical samples and additional models.
-The researchers are also interested in establishing new ways to analyze and interpret large datasets that measure various molecular characteristics and develop new approaches to understanding pharmacological activity.
+The researchers are also interested in establishing new ways to analyze and interpret large datasets that measure various molecular characteristics and developing new approaches to understanding the pharmacological activity.

 In this study, the authors used proteomics, transcriptomics, and pharmacoproteomics (multi-omics) to analyze 49 childhood acute lymphoblastic leukemia cell lines.
 The researchers found that the diacylglycerol-analog bryostatin-1 was a therapeutic candidate in the MEF2D-HNRNPUL1 fusion high-risk subtype, for which this drug activates pro-apoptotic ERK signaling associated with molecular mediators of pre-B cell negative selection.

 Freely available courses to learn each and every aspect of bioinformatics.

 Stay updated with the latest discoveries in the field of bioinformatics.